Morgellons Disease Research • Patient Survey • Advocacy

 Is Morgellons contagious?

 Morgellons is best discussed as a condition associated by some researchers with infectious processes, especially Lyme and tick-borne illness.
 That does not mean Morgellons lesions or fibers themselves should be treated as contagious objects.
-Patients should speak with a licensed clinician about infection risk, testing, and household concerns.
+Ask a licensed clinician about infection risk, testing, and household concerns.

 What are Morgellons fibers made of?